-Distance/Accuracy (sometimes referred to as DA) is an event in Skyhoundz Classic Championships (Local, Regional Qualifiers, Open Qualifiers, International Qualifiers, European Championship, and the World Championship).
-While Pairs Distance/Accuracy is an event in Skyhoundz DiscDogathon Qualifiers and the Skyhoundz DiscDogathon World Championship.
+Distance/Accuracy (sometimes referred to as D/A or D&A) is one of the events in the Hyperflite Skyhoundz Classic Championships (Local Championships, State Championships, Classic Open Qualifiers, Classic International Qualifiers, Classic European Championship, and the Classic World Championship).

-Distance/Accuracy competitors are allowed 60 seconds and one disc to score as many points as possible.
 If, during the round a competitor believes the disc has become unsafe (e.g.: broken rim, or a large tear in the disc), it may be handed to the line judge for replacement (if the competitor has provided such a replacement).
 Time will not be suspended during a disc change.
-Notification of time remaining will be uniform for all competitors: 30 seconds, 10 seconds, and a countdown of the final five seconds before time is called.

 The thrower must always throw from behind the throwing line and between the throwing line cones, but may move freely around the field at other times.
 A throw will not be scored if the thrower steps on or over the throwing line prior to or during the release of the disc (foot fault).
 If the disc leaves the thrower’s hand before time is called, the throw will be scored if caught by the canine inbounds.